LG LSEL6337D Range Parts and Troubleshooting: Repair Tips and Solutions

 Step 9: Inspect Knobs and Accidental Activation Risk

-Because certain LG electric ranges with front-mounted knobs are included in a safety recall, check whether your specific LSEL6337D serial number is affected.
-The CPSC recall includes LSEL6337D units within serial number range 102KMXXXXXXX to 304KMXXXXXXX.
+Because some LG electric ranges with front-mounted knobs are part of a safety recall, confirm whether your LSEL6337D serial number is included.
+The CPSC lists certain LSEL6337D units in serial number range 102KMXXXXXXX to 304KMXXXXXXX.

 • Use Control Lock when the range is not in use